Timothy S. Driscoll

 Timothy Sean Driscoll is an American judge, serving as a justice in the trial level Supreme Court of Nassau County, New York.
-He has served in that court's specialized Commercial Division from 2009 to the present (as of July 2024).
+He has served in that court's specialized Commercial Division from 2009 to the present (as of 2026).
 He is a leader among New York judges in the Commercial Division, and in the national community of specialized business court judges.
 Before becoming a judge, he served in the executive branch of county government, served as both a federal and local prosecutor in criminal matters, and held a prestigious judicial clerkship in the United States Court of Appeals for the Second Circuit.
+He has been a leader in understanding the developing relationship of technology to the court system, including speaking widely on generative artificial intelligence.

 Judicial service

 In 2007, Driscoll was elected to the Supreme Court of Nassau County, New York for a 14-year term, and re-elected in 2021.
 Nassau County's Supreme Court is a trial court of broad jurisdiction, though many criminal matters are heard outside its jurisdiction.
 From May 2008 through April 2009, Driscoll was assigned as a justice in the court's Matrimonial Center, before his current assignment to that court's Commercial Division in May 2009.
 Driscoll has also served on the Appellate Term for the 9th and 10th Judicial Districts in New York.
 On a more personal note, Driscoll has spoken in detail about his understanding of the proper attitude for a judge as one of service to the public.